 I strive to make artwork that is deeply personal and is rooted in my life experiences and observations.
-I take what I know about life, love, childhood, stories, & discuss these themes by use of visually storytelling.
+I take what I know about life, love, childhood, stories, & discuss these themes by use of visual storytelling.
 I am a storyteller by nature and this drives me to tell stories that I can’t put into words by putting them in art.

 There are many things important to visual storytelling but I find my most powerful weapons to be concept, color, & construction.
 The concept holds the theme that I want to discuss.
 The colors I choose are what I use to create an evocative state of being.
 By construction, I mean that the tools & mediums I use are meant to echo the meaning of its creation.
-Meaning that if I am visually talking about a subject that is negatively effected by time, I will choose a material that naturally ages or degrades.
+Meaning that if I am visually talking about a subject that is negatively affected by time, I will choose a material that naturally ages or degrades.

 I strive to invoke a sense of curiosity.
-Artwork may not answer all the questions but it should prompt important conversations that start with art piece and continue into the audience.
-If people can get to an important conclusion on their own rather that having it spelled out, the message will resonate for a lot longer & hopefully make more of a difference.
+Artwork may not answer all the questions but it should prompt important conversations that start with an art piece and continue into the audience.
+If people can get to an important conclusion on their own rather than having it spelled out, the message will resonate for a lot longer & hopefully make more of a difference.